 The Sole E35 Elliptical Trainer is one of the best ellipticals for home gyms.
 Here’s a full review of this elliptical, including pros, cons, and whether it’s the right elliptical for you and your home gym.

-The Sole E35 is a mid-tier elliptical trainer made by Sole Fitness, the best in the game when it comes to making durable ellipticals that don’t crush your bank account like an empty beer can at a football game tailgate.
+The Sole E35 is a mid-tier elliptical trainer made by Sole Fitness, the best in the game for making durable ellipticals that don’t crush your bank account like an empty beer can at a football game tailgate.

 In this detailed review of the Sole E35, we do a deep dive on the pros and cons of this particular machine, as well as compare to similar ellipticals on the market.